MinMyatPaing/Facial_Recog_Minigame/README.md

 Pull requests are welcome after forking.
 For major changes, please open an issue first to discuss what you would like to change.

 ## References
-Thank you Kaggle for providing the dataset
+Thanks to Kaggle for providing the dataset